-2.2.11 I/E 11: Groundwater Treatment System Equalization Tanks
+2.2.142.2.11 I/E 1611: Groundwater Treatment System Equalization Tanks

 Equalization tanks for the groundwater treatment system and associated influent and effluent pipelines and electrical and control lines for the equalization tanks are actively used by Veolia and cannot be removed.
-RZ-D-16, -16A, -17C, and -18 extend beneath the equalization tanks and associated pipelines and electrical and control lines, and therefore portions of these excavation polygons cannot be excavated.
+RZ-D-15, RZ-D16, -16A, -17C, and -18 and RZ-D-17C extend beneath the equalization tanks and associated pipelines and electrical and control lines, and therefore portions of these excavation polygons cannot be excavated.
 The depth to the utility lines ranges from 3 inches to 3 feet in these areas.
-The utilities include, among others, two buried 8-inch effluent lines and two ongrade effluent lines.
-This area is designated as I/E 11, and is shown on Figure 15.
-I/E 11 is located in APNs 17812201004 and 17812301003, and information related to this control area is presented in Table 1.
+The utilities include, among others, two buried 8-inch effluent lines and two on-grade effluent lines.
+This area is designated as I/E 1611, and is shown on Figure 1815.
+I/E 1611 is located in APNs 17812201004 and 17812301003, and information related to this control area is presented in Table 1.
 Excavations will be performed in RZ-D-16 and-16A.
 However, some contaminated soil will remain below the pipelines.
-We currently estimate that the volume of impacted soil that will remain in place in this area is 1,675 cubic yards.
-This estimate assumes an average planned excavation depth of 2 feet over the equalization tank area, and a planned excavation depth of 9 feet over the area covered by the associated influent and effluent pipelines and electrical and control lines for the equalization tanks.
+We currently estimate that the volume of impacted soil that will remain in place in this area is 3431,675 cubic yards, assuming.
+This estimate assumes an average planned excavation depth of 2 feet over this entire control the equalization tank area., and a planned excavation depth of 9 feet over the area covered by the associated influent and effluent pipelines and electrical and control lines for the equalization tanks.
 The estimated 2 foot depth under the equalization tanks is an approximate average of 0.33 feet and 5 feet in adjacent areas, the design depths for RZ-D-17C and -18, respectively.

-The equalization tanks are on concrete pads, and the pads will function as an engineered control for this portion of I/E 11.
+The equalization tanks are on concrete pads, and the pads will function as an engineered control, eapping the soil and- for this portion of I/E 11.
 Additionally, the remainder of this control area will be covered at the ground surface by asphaltic chip seal, which will function as an engineered control for the remaining portions of this control area.
-These engineered controls will cap the soil at the ground surface, preventing or mitigating the potential for contact with contaminated soil.
+These engineered controls will cap the soil at the ground surface, preventing or greatly reducing mitigating the potential for contact with contaminated soil.

-2.2.12 I/E 12: GW-11 Pond and Berms and WC Ponds and Berms
+2.2.152,2.12 I/E 1712: GW-11 Pond and Berms and WC Ponds and Berms